a-m-farahani/iotdb-kafka-sink-connector/README.md

-## A Sink Connector for Kafka-Connect service
+## A Sink Connector for Apache IoTDB

 iotdb-kafka-sink-connector is a **Sink** connector for [Apache IoTDB](https://iotdb.apache.org/).